Member Organizations

 In accordance with the Institute of Chartered Accountants of Trinidad and Tobago (ICATT) Act of 1970, ICATT is responsible for the investigative and disciplinary procedures (I&D) over its members.

-In 2022, ICATT conducted a self-assessment against the revised SMO 6 requirements and identified areas that require improvements pertaining to public interest considerations, liaison with outside bodies, and regular review of implementation and effectiveness.
+ICATT has conducted a self-assessment against the SMO 6 requirements and identified areas that require improvements pertaining to public interest considerations, liaison with outside bodies, and regular review of implementation and effectiveness.

 Current Status: Partially Adopted